Whoaa512/starred/README.md

 - [cleanlab/cleanlab](https://github.com/cleanlab/cleanlab) - The standard data-centric AI package for data quality and machine learning with messy, real-world data and labels.
 - [whipper-team/whipper](https://github.com/whipper-team/whipper) - Python CD-DA ripper preferring accuracy over speed
-- [jerryjliu/gpt_index](https://github.com/jerryjliu/gpt_index) - An index created by GPT to organize external information and answer queries!
+- [jerryjliu/gpt_index](https://github.com/jerryjliu/gpt_index) - GPT Index is a project consisting of a set of data structures designed to make it easier to use large external knowledge bases with LLMs.
 - [dogsheep/healthkit-to-sqlite](https://github.com/dogsheep/healthkit-to-sqlite) - Convert an Apple Healthkit export zip to a SQLite database
 - [dogsheep/dogsheep-photos](https://github.com/dogsheep/dogsheep-photos) - Upload your photos to S3 and import metadata about them into a SQLite database
 - [dogsheep/github-to-sqlite](https://github.com/dogsheep/github-to-sqlite) - Save data from GitHub to a SQLite database